 In 1726 in England, a woman named Mary Toft reported an odd condition: She had given birth to rabbits.
-The physicians who attended on her found that she had issued forth a strange profusion of animal errata: hog bladders, cat claws, and, according to her doctor, seventeen rabbits in a variety of colors.
+The physicians who attended on her found that she had issued forth a strange profusion of animal errata: skin from a hog’s bladder, cat claws, and, according to her doctor, the parts of seventeen rabbits.
 Toft explained that she had been tormented by an uncontrollable hunger for rabbit meat.
 This desire had taken hold of her womb and materialized into a seemingly endless stream of rabbits.

 The story spread quickly across the country.
 In London, it was reported that consumption of rabbits decreased by two-thirds.
 Toft herself was attended by two of the king’s royal physicians, and hoped through her notoriety to gain a royal pension.

 To modern ears, Mary Toft’s story seems like an obvious hoax.
 But to the physicians of the day, a woman giving birth to rabbits seemed well within the realm of possibility.
 Toft’s case quickly became the staging-ground for a medical debate over the nature of fetal development.
 Some physicians saw in it a perfect confirmation of their theories about childbirth.
 One such figure was John Maubray, the author of The Female Physician.
 This book laid out the theory of “maternal impression,” the idea that a mother’s thoughts, obsessions, and fancies could imprint themselves on the form of the unborn child.